NithinRachakonda/Analysis_of_Factors_Influencing_Student_Performance/README.md

 🔗 [View on Tableau Public](https://public.tableau.com/app/profile/vinod.nithin.kumar.rachakonda/viz/Tableau-BasedAnalysisofFactorsInfluencingStudentPerformance/Correlationofmarkswithstudy-time)

 ## Conclusion
-The dashboard effectively visualizes the drivers of student performance, highlighting the need for targeted tutoring, structured attendance enforcement, and curriculum interventions—especially for at-risk Arts students.
+The dashboard effectively visualizes the drivers of student performance, highlighting the need for targeted tutoring, structured attendance enforcement and curriculum interventions—especially for at-risk Arts students.

 > *This project was developed as part of an academic initiative to uncover actionable insights that support struggling students and enhance educational outcomes.*